composewell/streamly/docs/Developer/MAINTAINING.md

 * _Copyrights and Contibutors_

-    * Make sure contributors to the release are listed in `docs/CONTRIBUTORS.md`.
+    * Make sure contributors to the release are listed in `docs/CONTRIBUTORS.md` under the current release title.
-    * Bump the release version in `docs/CONTRIBUTORS.md`.
     * Make sure any third party code included in the release has been listed in `docs/Credits.md` and the license is added to the repo.

 * _Update changelog & Version_:

-    * Find API changes using `cabal-diff streamly 0.8.2 .` and record them in docs/API-changelog.txt.
+    * Find API changes using `cabal-diff streamly <previous-release-version> .` and record them in docs/API-changelog.txt.
     * Make sure all the bug fixes being included in this release are marked with a target release on github.
 So that users can search by release if they want.
-    * Bump the package version in configure.ac and run autoreconf
+    * Make sure the package version in configure.ac has the correct release version, else set the version correctly and run autoreconf.
+This might need to be done on a minor release.
     * Change the `Unreleased` section at the top of changelog file to the new release version number and the month/year of publishing.
-    * Bump the package version in cabal file or package.yaml
+    * Make sure the package version in the cabal file and package.yaml has the correct release version, else set the version correctly.
+This might need to be done on a minor release.
     * Bump the package version in any docs/links, use something like `rg '0\.8\.'|grep -v -i since` to find any remaining occurrences of the old release.
 Check `rg -i unreleased` for any remaining todos.